Posted on

 - ethnicity

-Workers who have been discriminated against in the workplace can hire an employment attorney from a law firm and file a claim with the California Department of Fair Employment and Housing (DFEH) or the federal Equal Employment Opportunity Commission (EEOC).
+If you have been discriminated against in the workplace, you can hire an employment attorney from a law firm and file a claim with the California Civil Rights Department (CRD) or the federal Equal Employment Opportunity Commission (EEOC).

-Both state and federal employment law prohibit sexual harassment in the workplace.
+Both state and federal employment laws prohibit sexual harassment in the workplace.

-4. What labor laws protect a worker from sexual harassment?
+4. What labor laws protect me from sexual harassment?

 Sexual harassment comes in 2 forms.
 It can: